TFCIL Targets INR 2,000 Cr Disbursement In FY26; Expands Into Hospitality, Real Estate, And MSME Solar Financing - www.lokmattimes.com

 TFCIL Targets INR 2,000 Cr Disbursement In FY26; Expands Into Hospitality, Real Estate, And MSME Solar Financing

-Mumbai (Maharashtra) [India], October 23: Tourism Finance Corporation of India Limited (TFCIL) Managing Director & CEO Anoop Bali announced ...
+PNN Mumbai (Maharashtra) [India], October 23: Tourism Finance Corporation of India Limited (TFCIL) Managing Director & CEO Anoop Bali ...

 Mumbai (Maharashtra) [India], October 23: Tourism Finance Corporation of India Limited (TFCIL) Managing Director & CEO Anoop Bali announced a major strategic expansion in the company's lending portfolio, focusing on hospitality, real estate, and MSME solar financing within the tourism ecosystem.